 05 of 06

-Actually, I lied earlier: There are two European Airlines on this list, although only one of them is based in mainland Europe.
-"Well that's not controversial," you might insist, noting that Scandinavia (i.e. where Norway is found) is not technically part of mainland Europe.
-The problem is that "Norwegian" Airlines isn't based in Norway—it's based in Ireland, a decision its founded proudly admits is in order to dodge taxes.
+Did you know that Norwegian Airlines isn't actually Norwegian?
+It's based in Ireland, a decision its founder proudly admits is in order to dodge taxes.
 Furthermore, the airline disproportionately employs Southeast Asian stewardesses, and doesn't hide the fact that this, like its decision to base itself in Ireland, is for financial gain.

 06 of 06